To write for plain men,

 in a shop window

-a riddle that, of course,
+a riddle that, naturally,

-they always end up solving
+they always end up unravelling

 as lofty hermeneuts.